Anvoker/MicrogridPSO/README.md

 Uses Binary Particle Swarm Optimization (BPSO) to solve the Unit Commitment Problem in the context of electric power generation in an idealized microgrid.

+Features:
+- Good performance BPSO implementation with bitwise operations.
+- Premature convergence detection and correction in the form of particle craziness.
+- Running multiple BPSOs in parallel on different threads (unavailable in WebGL).
+- Takes into consideration realtime market prices.
+- Snapshot system allows visualizing the BPSO algorithm's functioning at each iteration.
+- Visualizations of the microgrid's state.
+- Ability to customize data such as load curve and generator specifications.
+- Importing and exporting of data as .csv files.

 - [Unit Commitment Problem Statement](#unit-commitment-problem-statement)
 - [Microgrid Model](#microgrid-model)
   - [Microgrid State](#microgrid-state)